is the third page of a six-page article. Click

 and his family, who founded Occidental Petroleum and

 was one of the wealthiest men in America.
 Armand Hammer pioneered trade

-Hammer museum of art is located right across Wilshire Boulevard.)
+Hammer Museum is located right across the street, on Wilshire

 In the 1970's, he adopted another famous role as 'Mr. Furley', the suspicious landlord to the daffy trio on the hit sitcom "Three's Company."

 In the last part of his life, he reunited with Andy Griffith for Mayberry reunion specials, as well as for Andy's lawyer show "Matlock".
 And in 1998, Don played the mysterious TV repairman in the movie "Pleasantville".

 In 2010, his original small marker was replaced with a large, distinctive bronze plaque bearing the likenesses of Don's characters: Barney Fife, Mr. Limpet, the Reluctant Astronaut, etc.

 ( This may well be my favorite marker, ever.
 Be sure

 to click on the small